vdthakur/ML-Projects/README.md

 # Machine Learning Repository Table of Contents

+This graduate level machine learning course covered supervised and unsupervised learning techniques, regression methods, resampling methods (including cross-validation and bootstrap), decision trees, dimensionality reduction, regularization, clustering, and kernel methods.
+Additionally, the class delved into advanced concepts such as hidden Markov models and graphical models, as well as neural networks, and deep learning.
+Below is a description of the projects:

 | Assignments           | Topic                          | Programming             | Concepts                                                            | Data                               |
 |-----------------------|--------------------------------|-------------------------|---------------------------------------------------------------------|------------------------------------|
 | 1      | KNN Classification             | Python, Jupyter Notebook | EDA, Classification, KNN                                            | Vertebral Column                   |